 Travel accessories can easily make or break a trip.
 They’re the little things that are easy to forget but are essential for any trip.
 From technology to fashion items, our readers are sharing their must-have travel accessories they take on every trip.

 Packing cubes are must-have travel necessities for every traveler.
 Packing cubes keep your things neat and compact making your bag organized, more efficient, and light-weight.
-Find out how to choose the best packing organizer for your trip!

 If you’ve never used packing cubes they’ll completely change the way you travel.
 Read this post to see how!

 We love Bose headphones (and even reviewed the Bose QuietComfort 20 Acoustic Noise Cancelling Headphones!) and so do our readers.
 Our readers have recommended several Bose headphone styles, but regardless of which style you prefer, they all say they’re well worth the investment.
 One says, “I always travel with my Bose noise canceling headphones.”

 No matter how many times you’ve worn those shoes, walking all day can cause some blisters.
 You’ll be so glad you have Band-Aids.
 One reader brings both bandaids and moleskin, saying “I cut up the moleskin into small pieces so I can take the backing off and put it on easily.”

 Tip: The moment you feel like you might be getting a blister, stop and put on a Band-Aid.
 That will prevent it from getting worse.

 Sure, the airline gives you a pillow to use while in flight.
 But if you’re stuck with a middle seat, you might not have anything to lean against.
 A neck pillow keeps you in your own space.
 One reader says, “I love my neck pillow for car, plane, and train rides.”